-Pansy is now experiencing Heaven's sunrise.
+Natalie is now experiencing Heaven's sunrise.
 Death has been the doorway for her to enter that blessed experience.
 The Bible says, "Eye hath not seen nor ear heard, neither hath entered into the heart of man, the things which God hath prepared for those who love Him.

 But, with her passing we lose more than someone we loved.
 We lose more than someone to help shape and mold lives.
 We lose a whole generation of knowledge.
 Things that were only stored in her mind.
-But much of that she shared with you family and now you are the keepers of that knowledge.
+But much of that she shared with you family and friends and now you are the keepers of that knowledge.
 She would want you to use it for good and love kindness.

 WE AFFIRM THE REALITY OF DEATH BUT AT THE SAME TIME REJOICE IN THE EXPECTATION OF RESURRECTION.